jsefton/homestead-control-panel/readme.md

 This is a simple interface for using Homestead for local development.
 It allows you to view specific site logs along with add features such as:

 - Adding & removing of a site
+- Add new database automatically with new site
 - View PHP & NGIX logs of a specific site
 - Re-provision box
 - Restart PHP